awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 In contrast, *minor version upgrades* include only changes that are backward\-compatible with existing applications\.
 You can initiate a minor version upgrade manually by modifying your DB cluster\.
 Or you can enable the **Auto minor version upgrade** option when creating or modifying a DB cluster\.
 Doing so means that your DB cluster is automatically upgraded after Aurora PostgreSQL tests and approves the new version\.
 For more details, see [Automatic minor version upgrades for PostgreSQL](#USER_UpgradeDBInstance.PostgreSQL.Minor)\.
 For information about manually performing a minor version upgrade, see [Manually upgrading the Aurora PostgreSQL engine](#USER_UpgradeDBInstance.Upgrading.Manual)\.

 Aurora DB clusters that are configured as logical replication publishers or subscribers can't undergo a major version upgrade\.
-For more information, see [Using PostgreSQL logical replication with Aurora](AuroraPostgreSQL.Replication.Logical.md)\.
+Before upgrading, you need to stop replication and drop any logical slots\.
+For more information, see [Stopping logical replication](AuroraPostgreSQL.Replication.Logical.md#AuroraPostgreSQL.Replication.Logical.Stop)\.

 For how to determine valid upgrade targets, see [Determining which engine version to upgrade to](#USER_UpgradeDBInstance.PostgreSQL.UpgradeVersion)\.